visualitypl/textris/README.md

 Only one of methods above must be implemented for the delivery class to work.
 In case of multiple phone numbers and no implementation of *send_message_to_all*, the *send_message* method will be invoked multiple times.

-> You can place your custom deliveries in `app/texters` instead of `app/deliveries` if you don't want to clutter the *app* directory too much.
+> You can place your custom deliveries in `app/texters` or `app/models` instead of `app/deliveries` if you don't want to clutter the *app* directory too much.

 After implementing your own deliveries, you can activate them by setting app configuration: